nexxtway/react-rainbow/README.md

 -   Redux-Form integration.
 -   We designed each component with i18n in mind.
 -   Accessibility is part of our definition of done.
--   The whole package of development and design resources and tools.

 <br/>